-In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am SSV Distributor/Dealer level.
-We recommend discussing the issue with the authorized Can-Am SSV Distributor/Dealer's service manager or owner.
+In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
+We recommend discussing the issue with the authorized Distributor/Dealer's service manager or owner.